5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 6. How do I make a small entryway feel brighter and larger?

-Light and reflection matter more than square footage.
+Light and reflection matter more than square footage when it comes to making your small entryway feel inviting.

 • Use mirrors strategically